cricex/patient-outreach-live-agent/README.md

-# Preventive Care Gap Closure: Unscripted, Real time Voice Outreach (PoC)
+# Preventive Care Gap Closure: Real time Voice Outreach (PoC)

-> **Purpose:** Demonstrate an end to end voice pipeline that identifies patients due for preventive screenings from synthetic EHR like data, generates a concise reason for outreach, and calls them to book an appointment using Azure Communication Services and Azure OpenAI Voice Live for low latency, multilingual speech to speech.
+> **Purpose:** Demonstrate an end to end voice pipeline that identifies patients due for preventive screenings from synthetic EHR like data, generates a concise reason for outreach, and calls them to book an appointment using Azure Communication Services, Azure AI Voice Live service, and Azure OpenAI realtime models for low latency, multilingual speech to speech.

 > **HIPAA disclaimer:** This repository is exploratory.
 It is not HIPAA compliant.
 Do not use with real PHI.
 The long term intent is to develop a compliant variant with proper safeguards.
 See To Do and Roadmap.